-Skip to main content
+Skip to content

 Setting up a Celestia bridge node

-This tutorial will go over the steps to setting up your Celestia Bridge node.
+This tutorial will go over the steps to setting up your Celestia bridge node.

 Bridge nodes connect the data availability layer and the consensus layer.